BomberFish/blog/_posts/2023-05-12-mdc-zero-to-hero.md

 Step 1: In Xcode, under the file menu, click "Add Packages..."

 Step 2: In the search bar, enter `https://github.com/BomberFish/DirtyCowKit`.
-Click "Add Package" and then "Add Package" (again) and it will add the package to your project.
+Click "Add Package" and then "Add Package" (again) and it should add the package to your project.

 **OPTIONAL:** Add the AbsoluteSolver package from the following link: `https://github.com/BomberFish/AbsoluteSolver-iOS`.
-AbsoluteSolver will automatically toggle between regular file operations using Swift's `FileManager` and an MDC overwrite.
+Absolute Solver will automatically toggle between regular file operations using Swift's `FileManager` and an MDC-based operation.

-##### Bonus points if you got the reference. 😉
+##### Bonus points if you got [the reference](https://www.youtube.com/watch?v=mImFz8mkaHo). 😉

 #### Option 2 (advanced, not recommended): Manually adding the exploit files